MCHES® Exam Application

 - Application fee

-Please Note: Continuing education credits earned as a CHES do not carry over; however if you earned more than 75 credits in your CHES cycle, a maximum of 15 credits are eligible to be carried over into the MCHES certification cycle.
+Please Note: Continuing education credits earned as a CHES® do not carry over; however if you earned more than 75 credits in your CHES® cycle, a maximum of 15 credits are eligible to be carried over into the MCHES® certification cycle.
 The philosophy behind the policy is that continuing education toward recertification needs to be part of the ongoing commitment to professional development, not something done in the past.
 This becomes especially important as the Responsibilities, Competencies and Sub-competencies that are the basis of the certification and the continuing education requirement for recertification are updated every 5 years.
-The 75 credits must be earned within the current 5 year period and also at least 30 of them must be in the advanced level.
+The 75 credits must be earned within the current 5 year period and also at least 30 of them must be at the advanced level.

 - Completed application form.